EYBlockchain/nightfall_3/doc/contract-update.md

 ## other

 We will include a function to pause nightfall, in case we need to copy over finalised state at any time.

+## Implementation

+We will use the [Openzepplin](https://docs.openzeppelin.com/upgrades-plugins/1.x/) Upgrades Truffle plugin to implement the above approach.
+This will reduce the possibility of error.
+We will use the Beacon pattern because this will allow us to atomically upgrade the contracts.